Allen1212/trace-ark-trades/README.md

         ![change_inputs](./images/change_inputs.png)

-    - Check the Sell/Buy information (share volume and percentage of ETF of Sell/Buy)
+    - Observe the Sell/Buy information(share volume) and stock weight in the ETF

         ![etf](./images/etf.png)

 ## :page_with_curl: Data sources

-I get trade data from 11/12/2019 - 9/24/2020 in this [pdf](https://ark-invest.com/wp-content/trades/ARK_Trades.pdf).
+I get trade data from 11/12/2019 - 10/16/2020 in this [pdf](https://ark-invest.com/wp-content/trades/ARK_Trades.pdf).
-From 9/25/2020 to the present, I collected the trade records via subscribing to ARK's trade notifications.
+From 10/19/2020 to the present, the stock's share change is calculated using its day to day position in ARK's holdings.
-You can subscribe to the services from [here](https://ark-funds.com/subscribe).
-ARK will email its trading log to you daily.
+You can check ARK's holdings from ARK's [website](https://ark-funds.com/investor-resources).

 ## :memo: Instructions